ges-na/prisonbookproject/README.md

 ## Limitations
 - This tool doesn't work out of the box.
 Anyone implementing it will need to have (at a minimum) some understanding of Python, Django, Postgres, and web-hosting tools (the current main implementation of this project is hosted on fly.io).
-- Context.
-This tool was written with a particular context in mind.
+- This tool was written with a particular context in mind.
 What this means is that local requirements (workflow stage names, required/available fields, etc.) are at times particular to that context and may require adjustment if implemented elsewhere.
-- Use of Django Admin.
-The interface is just the Django Admin.
+- The interface is just the Django Admin.
 This works great for using it like a database with user-friendly forms.
 This does not work great if you want the look and feel to be different.

 # Changelog
 2025-11-21